prometheusresearch/rios/docs/source/assessment_specification.rst

 associated Instrument, and the value of that property is a `Value Object`_ which contains the actual value for the Field.

-This object must contain a property for *every* Field Object defined in the corresponding Field Collection Object in the Instrument Definition.
+This object must contain a property for **every** Field Object defined in the corresponding Field Collection Object in the :doc:`Instrument Definition
+</instrument_specification>`.

 Value Object